microsoft/aca-dev-day/labs/1.ACA_Intro/README.md

   --query properties.configuration.ingress.fqdn -o tsv)

 # Deploy the container-1-node node-app.
 Notice the ingress is external meaning
-# you can call this container app from outside
+# you can call this container app from outside.
+Note that although this last
+# command may run quickly in the Cloud Shell, it may still take a few minutes
+# before you can hit the front-end endpoint
 az containerapp create \
   --name node-app \
   --resource-group $RESOURCE_GROUP \